Face Forward Orthodontics | Austin, TX

 Traditional orthodontic treatment has been focused on moving the teeth within the existing position of the jaws, regardless of possible jaw underdevelopment and misalignment.
 The goal has always been to straighten the teeth within the existing confines.
 In many cases, this has involved extracting permanent teeth to “make room” in the patient’s mouth.
 These methods, while they have aligned the teeth, have left many patients with improper jaw alignment and decreased airway width — problems that can lead to serious issues with bite alignment, breathing, even sleep.

-At The Hills Dental Spa, we have a new way of thinking about orthodontics.
+At The Hills Dental Spa in Austin, we have a new way of thinking about orthodontics.
 It’s called Face Forward Orthodontics, also known as jaw-growth or full-face orthodontics, and we use it to correct overbites, underbites, and crossbites in both teens and adults.
-This procedure is available to our patients in Austin, TX, Pflugerville, Round Rock, and the surrounding areas.
+This procedure is available to our patients in Austin, TX, Westlake Hills, Round Rock, and the surrounding areas.

 What is Face Forward Orthodontics?

 Face Forward Orthodontics seeks to place the jaws in their natural alignment and position, rather than simply straightening the teeth.
 Face Forward Orthodontics is a changing area of dentistry and orthodontics that seeks jaw correction, in addition to teeth straightening, without the use of surgery.
 To do so, Face Forward Orthodontics employs an anterior growth guidance appliance (AGGA) to change the jaw and place it in a natural position without surgery.